MCMi460/3DS-RPC/README.md

 <h1 id = 'quick'>Quickstart Guide</h1>

-*\*Until this project has an official release, it is recommended to follow the directions written [here](https://github.com/MCMi460/3DS-RPC/issues/2#issuecomment-1345621523).*

 Download the app from the [latest release](https://github.com/MCMi460/3DS-RPC/releases) and run!
 Once ran, the app will ask for you to add a friend on your Nintendo 3DS.
 This is for the express purpose of pulling your currently playing Nintendo game.